dashbird/site/content/docs/quickstart/setting-up-dashbird.md

 ### Register your account

 If you haven’t already, start by filling out the <a href="/register">registration form</a>.
-In case you’ve already done that plese <a href="https://app.dashbird.io/auth/login" target="_blank">sign in here</a> and continue to the next step.
+In case you’ve already done that, please <a href="https://app.dashbird.io/auth/login" target="_blank">sign in here</a> and continue to the next step.